uncomplicate/neanderthal/articles/tutorial_native.md

 functions working on primitive arrays.
 On the other hand, primitive arrays areduce and amap are macros and a bit awkward...

-Fortunataly, Neanderthal comes with its own map and reduce functions that:
+Fortunataly, Neanderthal comes with [Fluokitten's](http://fluokitten.uncomplicate.org) fmap! and fold functions that:

 - Work on primitives
 - Accept primitive hinted functions